spacehare/quake-maps/maps/qfm_rabbit/readme/e1m1_rabbit.md

 - a bridge above your head, leading to a nailgun
 - a bridge over acid
 - scarce 45 degree angles, mostly 90 degree angles
+- the speedrun video i watched mentioned how the grunts block your path a lot...

 # DON'T WORRY — BE FURRY